FEDERAL CORRUPT PRACTICES ACT (FCPA)

 Foreign Corrupt Practices Act.
 The Foreign Corrupt Practices Act (FCPA), enacted in 1977, generally prohibits the payment of bribes to foreign officials to assist in obtaining or retaining business.

-What is the maximum amount an individual can be fined if found guilty of an Offence under the UK Bribery Act?
+What maximum amount can an individual be fined if found guilty of an Offence under the UK Bribery Act?

-If an individual is found guilty of a bribery offence, tried as a summary offence, they may be imprisoned for up to 12 months and fined up to £5,000.
-Someone found guilty on indictment, however, faces up to 10 years' imprisonment and an unlimited fine.
+If an individual is found guilty of a bribery offense, tried as a summary offense, they may be imprisoned for up to 12 months and fined up to £5,000.
+However, someone found guilty on indictment faces up to 10 years' imprisonment and an unlimited fine.

 Who enforces the FCPA?